nori-dot-eco/atomic-markets/README.md

+# Atomic Swap Marketplaces (WIP)

+The smart contracts contained herein will allow you to create a marketplace for the swapping of Ethereum non-fungible tokens(NFT) and advanced tokens.

-Todo:
+## Todo:

+#### Features:

+- add fee-taking mechanism
+- add cancel sale mechanism
+- add truffle box config

+#### Documentation

+- write a note about how it could be extended for updating prices without relisting (might already be possible by re-approving)
+- note that this adds partial erc 820 support, but not full extension for 777 support (but that can be done).
+It also adds only one additional functions to call when authorizing operator, this call matches erc820 rather than the standard erc721 165 support (but should be backward compatible-- Ive chosen to use 820 support to match that of the token's erc777 support so as not be more ubiquitous and hopefully not to be confusing for readers/users)
+- install directions (including for submodule) `<-- maybe just use npm packages`

+#### misc

 - remove npm version of open-zeppelin
 - make sure web3 1.0 dependency inside eip820 submodule doesn't interfere with web3 < 1 in root
-- install directions (including for submodule) `<-- maybe just use npm packages`
-- write tests + implementation for FIFO market
-- rename selectable to spot market?
-- add truffle box config
-- modify buy/sell to be a generic "create order" so that tokens/nft orders can be added in any order (currently the contracts require creating the NFT sale, and then buying it with a token-- we can instead generalize and just add an order book that checks if there is a matching order upon invoking a function called `createOrder`)
 - resolve todo items within code
 - remaining tests for selectable market

-# Atomic Swap Marketplaces

-The smart contracts contained herein will allow you to create a marketplace for the swapping of Ethereum non-fungible tokens(NFT) and advanced tokens.
+#### future

+- modify buy/sell to be a generic "create order" so that tokens/nft orders can be added in any order (currently the contracts require creating the NFT sale, and then buying it with a token-- we can instead generalize and just add an order book that checks if there is a matching order upon invoking a function called `createOrder`)
+- write tests + implementation for FIFO market

+===

 ## Market Contracts